 Dean's Distinguished Lecture series

-The LAS Dean’s Distinguished Lecture series provides an opportunity for members of the LAS community and the broader campus community to hear from some of the college’s most distinguished faculty and alumni.
+The LAS Dean’s Distinguished Lecture series provides an opportunity for members of the LAS and broader campus communities to hear from some of the college’s most distinguished faculty.
 Talks are appropriate for people of all backgrounds, so previous knowledge in a specific topic is not required.
 Talks are open to the public.

 Prior lectures